mbenke/zpf2020/Slides/11Par/11par.md

   SPARKS: 2 (1 converted, 0 overflowed, 0 dud, 0 GC'd, 1 fizzled)

   Total   time    2.73s  (  1.77s elapsed)
-  Productivity  91.1% of total user, 140.4% of total elapsed
 ~~~~

 Better, but we are still unable to use the whole power: